|240 Headlight Page

 The FOUR ROUND headlights in this photo appeared on U.S. 6-cylinder models first.
 They would then later appear on USA 4-door and wagon models up through 1980.

 These four round headlights are 5.75 inches (146 mm) in diameter.
-Again, these were originally inferior DOT sealed beam units for cars in the USA, but of course they can be replaced by better E-Code halogens.
+Again, these were originally inferior U.S. DOT approved sealed beam units for all cars in the USA, but of course they can be replaced by better E-Code halogen headlight if desired.
 When the 4-cylinder 240s began using these lights, the up-scale U.S. 6-cylinder models (262, 262C, 264, 265) then began receiving four RECTANGULAR headlights.

 Europe was quite different.
 The European (E-code) large rectangular headlights (using one H4 bulb per headlight) first appeared in 1975 on the 262C.